Jason Calliste

-Jason Calliste (born January 27, 1990) is a Canadian professional basketball player for the Moncton Magic of the National Basketball League of Canada (NBLC).
+Jason Ryan Calliste (born January 27, 1990) is a Canadian professional basketball player for the Moncton Magic of the National Basketball League of Canada (NBLC).

 Early life

 Calliste is from Toronto and his father Jude runs an appliance-repair business in Ontario.
 Calliste moved to North Carolina to attend prep school.

 College career

 Calliste played basketball at Detroit for four years and earned a communications degree.
 In his last season with the Titans, Calliste averaged 14.4 points, 3.3 assists, and 3.1 rebounds per game.
 He took advantage of the graduate transfer rule and moved to Oregon for his final season of eligibility.
 He came off the bench to help the Ducks to an NCAA tournament appearance.
 Calliste averaged 12.4 points and 2.0 rebounds per game in his only season in Eugene.
-His best game was a 31-point performance on December 22, 2013 in a 100-96 overtime win over BYU.
+His best game was a 31-point performance on December 22, 2013, in a 100–96 overtime win over BYU.